Foodland (South Australia): History

-Operations

-Carter's Retail

-The Carter family have long owned the Foodland in Naracoorte located in south east South Australia.
+Notable Owners

 Chapley Family (Brothers)

 The Chapley brothers, John and Nick, own a large number of metropolitan Adelaide Foodland stores.
 Commercial Retail Group (CRG) runs two of the flagship stores, at Pasadena and Frewville.
 The latter won the "International Retailer of the Year excellence award" at the IGA Conference in the US in 2016.
 The Pasadena and Frewville stores trade as "Adelaide's Finest Supermarkets".

 Munno Para, Norwood, Henley Square, Saint Shopping and Sefton Plaza Foodland stores are run by the John Chapley Family.
 In 2024 Saints Foodland was awarded the World's Best Supermarket at the IGA International Retailer Awards in Las Vegas.

 Eudunda Farmers Limited

 Eudunda Farmers Ltd is a co-operative established at Eudunda in country South Australia in 1896.

 Eudunda Farmers currently own and operate 18 Foodland stores and three IGA stores throughout country, South Australia.

-Jamal Family

-The Jamal Family run and operate Foodland Thebarton in the western suburbs of Adelaide.

 Klose Family

 The Klose family runs a number of Foodland supermarkets in the Adelaide Hills, in Balhannah, Birdwood, Littlehampton, Lobethal, Nairne and Woodside.